shahzaib-sk/Exchange_Rate_Calculator/README.md

 Technologies Used
 JavaScript (ES6)
 Open Exchange Rates API for currency data.
-HTML & CSS for user interface.
+HTML & CSS for user interface (UI).

 Enter the amount you wish to convert.
 Select the base currency (default is USD).